src-d/jgit-spark-connector/README.md

 - `standard`: regular git repositories with a `.git` folder.
 Each in a folder of their own under the given repository path.
 - `bare`: git bare repositories.
 Each in a folder of their own under the given repository path.

-### Processing local repositories with the engine
+### Processing local repositories with the jgit-spark-connector

 There are some design decisions that may surprise the user when processing local repositories, instead of siva files.
 This is the list of things you should take into account when doing so:

 - All local branches will belong to a repository whose id is `file://$REPOSITORY_PATH`.
 So, if you clone `https://github.com/foo/bar.git` at `/home/foo/bar`, you will see two repositories `file:///home/foo/bar` and `github.com/foo/bar`, even if you only have one.
 - Remote branches are transformed from `refs/remote/$REMOTE_NAME/$BRANCH_NAME` to `refs/heads/$BRANCH_NAME` as they will only belong to the repository id of their corresponding remote.
 So `refs/remote/origin/HEAD` becomes `refs/heads/HEAD`.

-# Playing around with **engine** on Jupyter
+# Playing around with **jgit-spark-connector** on Jupyter

 You can launch our docker container which contains some Notebooks examples just running:

     docker run --name engine-jupyter --rm -it -p 8080:8080 -v $(pwd)/path/to/siva-files:/repositories --link bblfshd:bblfshd srcd/engine-jupyter

 You must have some siva files in local to mount them on the container replacing the path `$(pwd)/path/to/siva-files`.
-You can get some siva-files from the project [here](https://github.com/src-d/engine/tree/master/_examples/siva-files).
+You can get some siva-files from the project [here](https://github.com/src-d/jgit-spark-connector/tree/master/_examples/siva-files).

 You should have a [bblfsh daemon](https://github.com/bblfsh/bblfshd) container running to link the jupyter container (see Pre-requisites).

 When the `engine-jupyter` container starts it will show you an URL that you can open in your browser.

-# Using engine directly from Python
+# Using jgit-spark-connector directly from Python

-If you are using engine directly from Python and are unable to modify the `PYTHON_SUBMIT_ARGS` you can copy the engine jar to the pyspark jars to make it available there.
+If you are using the jgit-spark-connector directly from Python and are unable to modify the `PYTHON_SUBMIT_ARGS` you can copy the jgit-spark-connector jar to the pyspark jars to make it available there.

 ```
 cp engine.jar "$(python -c 'import pyspark; print(pyspark.__path__[0])')/jars"